tystar86/python_exercises/Tasks/data_structures.md

 ```

 #23.
->Write a Python program to get the two largest and three smallest items from a dataset.
+>Write a function to get the two largest and three smallest items from a dataset.

 **Expected Output:**
 ```